Health Studies

 Breadth Requirements: History, Philosophy and Cultural Studies

-Note: Students considering a Major program in Health Studies should complete HLTA02H3 and HLTA03H3 prior to enrolling in this course.
+Note: Students considering a Major Program in Health and Society should complete HLTA02H3 and HLTA03H3 prior to enrolling in this course.

 HLTC02H3 - Women and Health: Past and Present